 Giving Compass' Take:

-• Research shows that countries with the most restrictive abortion laws have higher rates of abortions.
-How does public policy in the U.S. affect how women receive access to these services?
+- Research shows that countries with the most restrictive abortion laws have higher rates of abortions.
+How can funders best support reproductive healthcare?
+Where is this work most needed?

 One important group’s voice is often absent in this heated debate: the women who choose abortion.
-While 1 in 4 women will undergo an abortion in her lifetime, stigma keeps their stories untold.
-As an obstetrician/gynecologist who provides full-spectrum reproductive health care, including abortion, I hear these stories daily.
+While 1 in 4 women will undergo abortion in her lifetime, stigma keeps their stories untold.
+As an obstetrician/gynecologist who provides full spectrum reproductive health care, including abortion, I hear these stories daily.

 In 2011, nearly half of pregnancies in the U.S. were unintended.
 This reflects a 6 percent drop in unintended pregnancies since 2008, largely due to Title X family planning programs and easier access to birth control.